 Deer hunting methods

-To recreationally hunt deer in Victoria, deer hunters need to abide by the hunting laws found in Wildlife (Game) Regulations 2024 and the Wildlife Act 1975.
+To recreationally hunt deer in Victoria, deer hunters need to abide by the hunting laws found in the Wildlife (Game) Regulations 2024 and the Wildlife Act 1975.

 There are other general hunting laws contained in other acts on land management, firearms, and animal welfare.